 You should have received a copy of the GNU General Public License along with GNU Mailman.
 If not, see <https://www.gnu.org/licenses/>.

 The name of this software is spelled Mailman with a leading capital M but with a lower case second m.
 Any other spelling is incorrect.
 Its full name is GNU Mailman but is often referred colloquially as Mailman.

 Mailman was originally developed by John Viega in the mid-1990s.
 Subsequent development (through version 1.0b3) was by Ken Manheimer.
 Further work towards the 1.0 final release was a group effort, with the core contributors being: Barry Warsaw, Ken Manheimer, Scott Cotton, Harald Meland, and John Viega.
 Since version 1.0 the project has been led by Barry Warsaw with contributions from many; see the ACKNOWLEDGMENTS file for details.
 Jeremy Hylton helped considerably with the Pipermail code in Mailman 2.0.
 Mailman 2.1 is primarily maintained by Mark Sapiro, with previous help by Tokio Kikuchi (RIP).
-Barry Warsaw is the lead developer on Mailman 3.
+Mark also contributes to Mailman 3.
+Barry Warsaw recently (2019) retired as the lead developer on Mailman 3.
+Abhilash Raj is now the lead developer and also maintains the CI infrastructure.
 Aurélien Bompard and Florian Fuchs lead development of Postorius and HyperKitty.
-Abhilash Raj is a core developer contributing to all the bits and maintains the CI infrastructure.

 - Project home page: http://www.list.org

 - The community driven wiki (including the FAQ): https://wiki.list.org